 Jacksonville, Florida 32202

-Look Up Birth & Death Records in Leon County Florida via the Tax Collector or the Vital Statistics Office
+Find Birth & Death Records in Leon County via the Tax Collector or Vital Statistics Office (Florida)

 Birth and death records are considered public until the timelines stipulated earlier have elapsed—county channels to obtain birth records are the Leon Tax Collector and the Vital Statistics Office.
 Death records can be ordered from the Vital Statistics Office and the Florida Department of Health (FDH).